Reviewed by Patrick Foot, Senior Financial Writer.

 When you're trading forex, leverage will amplify both your profits and your losses.

-But what if AUD/USD falls 100 pips?
-You'd lose $1000 from your $3760, more than a quarter of your starting capital.
+But if you lose $1,000 from your $3,760, your loss is more than a quarter of your starting capital.
 Leverage has amplified your loss.

 Learn how to trade currency rates